argodev/studies/ot_survey/OT_Class_13_Manuscript.md

 ## B. The People Return and Rebuild: Ezra 1:7 – 6:22

-Then God then provide, piece by piece, all that the people need to rebuild their community.
+God then provided, piece by piece, all that the people need to rebuild their community.
 To start, we read in 1:7 “Cyrus the king also brought out the vessels of the house of the Lord that Nebuchadnezzar had carried away from Jerusalem” and gave them back to the Jews.
 This was no small thing.
 It probably included the golden alter, golden table, golden lampstands, golden basins, and massive bronze pillars, stands, and basins, so large they could not be weighed, as described in 1 Kings 7.
 This was enormous wealth.
 They were irreplaceable, and God has miraculously restored them to the people so they could re-institute proper temple worship.

 Next, look at 2:2, where we see a man named Zerubbabel.
 What’s significant about him is that he’s of the royal line of David.
 God had promised to David that he would have a descendant reigning over God’s people *forever*.
 But at the end of 2 Kings we saw the last Davidic king carted off as a prisoner to Babylon.
 So the fact that *this guy* is leading God’s people back to the promised land means God is still committed to His covenantal promises.